anhthuan1999/Smart-Home-Application/README.md

 Accepted at MITA 2019 (International Conference on Multimedia Information Technology and Applications): https://www.researchgate.net/publication/335354382_SmartHome_IoT_Application_Development </br>
 <br/>

+In recent years, Vietnamese living facility has risen along with their spiritual needs.
+People concern more about their spiritual life, including SmartHome.Using technology, having on-time warnings and saving energy, SmartHome brings convenience and safety to people.
+However, SmartHome in VietNam are mostly provided by abroad business organizations.
+This scientific research focuses on building some basic features of SmartHome such as controlling devices or thief warnings with low cost, match with VietNam environment and culture.
+</br></br>
+(PDF) SmartHome IoT Application Development.
+Available from: https://www.researchgate.net/publication/335360199_SmartHome_IoT_Application_Development [accessed Mar 06 2020].

 Some results from this research:<br/><br/>

 ![Image of Thief Warning](https://raw.githubusercontent.com/anhthuan1999/SmartHomeApplication/master/images/thief.PNG) <br/>